Air Protection

 REDUCTION Stationary screen 16-9 LJU-ENG.jpg

-Compared to the past three-year average (2018-2019 and 2021) the absolute amount of CO2 emissions were reduced for a 12%.
-Based on the data on the number of passengers and the weight of cargo for 2022, air emissions increased by 19% per passenger compared to 2018-2019 and 2021 period, or decreased by almost 22% per 100 kg of cargo.
-Compared to 2021, an increase in carbon footprint was recorded in 2022 in segment of electricity, company's vehicles and generators.
-On the other hand reduction in carbon footprint was recorded in segment of heating.
-While the total emissions (scope 1 and 2) decreased by 3%.
+Compared to the average of the years 2019 and 2021-2022 the absolute amount of CO2e emissions were reduced for a 6%.
+Based on the data on the number of passengers and the weight of cargo for 2023, air emissions decreased by 23% per passenger compared to 2019 and 2022 period, or increased by 2,5% per 100 kg of cargo.
+Compared to 2022, an increase in carbon footprint was recorded in 2023 in segment of heating and company's vehicles.
+On the other hand reduction in carbon footprint was recorded in segment of electricity and generators.
+While the total emissions (scope 1 and 2) increased by 1,5%.

 Efficient energy consumption, use of renewable energy sources or environment-friendly energy products, and reduction of CO2 and other greenhouse gas emissions are considered important environmental commitments of the company Fraport Slovenija.